AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/control-browser.md

 ```csharp
 public class BellatrixBrowserBehaviourTests : WebTest
 ```
-All web Bellatrix test classes should inherit from the WebTest base class.
-This way you can use all built-in Bellatrix tools and functionalities.
+All web BELLATRIX test classes should inherit from the WebTest base class.
+This way you can use all built-in BELLATRIX tools and functionalities.
 ```csharp
 [Browser(BrowserType.Firefox, BrowserBehavior.ReuseIfStarted)]
 public class BellatrixBrowserBehaviourTests : WebTest